"We just got married, men and women are really different aren't they? But I don't see much difference between male and female Pokémon."

 or females smarter

 by default.
-Of course, even in real life, males generally tend to be stronger in upper body strength, while women tend to have stronger lower bodies, and there are some areas of intelligence for which girls tend to be a little smarter (like verbal skills) and some for which guys tend to be a little smarter (like spatial intuition).
-But that's just on average, not things you expect to apply to every male or female.
+Of course, even in real life, males generally tend to be stronger in upper body strength and there are some areas of intelligence for which girls tend to be a little smarter (like verbal skills) and some for which guys tend to be a little smarter (like spatial intuition).
+But that's just on average, not things you expect to apply to every male or female, and mostly comes from the perpetual cycle of stereotypes and trying to fit in.

 In some cases, however, it comes across very clearly as the game expecting a male player and not bothering